-As my own scanned photo collection grows, it has really become obvious to me how thankful I am for the added attention I have been putting into the filenames I give to all of my scanned images.
+As my scanned photo collection grows, it has become apparent to me how thankful I am for the added attention I have been putting into the filenames I give to all of my scanned images.

-Even if you plan on only visually organizing your collection in an image manager like Picasa or iPhoto, you don’t want to ignore this root level of identification.
+Even if you plan on only visually organizing your collection in an image manager like Apple Photos or Adobe Lightroom, you want to pay attention to this root level of identification.
 You will reference them more than you may think.

 Filenames are “Descriptive Tattoos”

-I would like you to think of the filename like a permanent “descriptive tattoo” that will always ride along and identify the origin and story of the image.
-It’s kind of like those tiny rice-sized microchips veterinarians inject into dogs and cats to identify them in case they are found without a tagged collar.
+I would like you to think of the filename as a permanent “descriptive tattoo” that will always ride along and identify the origin and story of the image.
+It's kind of like those tiny rice-sized microchips veterinarians inject into dogs and cats to identify them in case they are found without a tagged collar.
 Or maybe you can think of it like when a baby is born.
-The baby’s foot prints and the parent’s fingerprints are immediately pressed onto an official birth certificate along with the day’s date and everyone’s full names to permanently record who he or she is in this big scary world.
+The baby's footprints and the parent's fingerprints are immediately pressed onto an official birth certificate, the day's date, and everyone's full name to permanently record who he or she is in this big scary world.

 But time will pass and your memory will fade.
 And worse, 10, 20, 30 years from now, without having used a consistent and logical naming and captioning workflow, members of your family who inherited all of your hard work will have to start over – from almost the beginning!

-How much will “Mom’s Birthday 1.jpg” really tell someone who has never seen this photo before… or know anyone in it?
+How much will “Mom's Birthday 1.jpg” really tell someone who has never seen this photo before… or knows anyone in it?

 My naming formula is made up of 3 separate but equally important parts: